Tom Brokaw: 1982–2004: NBC Nightly News

-2004–2021: After Nightly News
+2004–2021: after Nightly News

 After leaving the anchor chair, Brokaw remained at NBC as Special Correspondent, providing periodic reports for Nightly News.
 He served as an NBC analyst during the 2008 presidential election campaign and moderated the second presidential debate between Barack Obama and John McCain at Belmont University.
 He reported documentaries for the Discovery Channel and the History Channel and in 2006 delivered one of the eulogies during the state funeral of former President Gerald R. Ford.

 On June 13, 2008, when NBC interrupted its regular programming to announce the sudden death of NBC News Washington Bureau Chief and Meet the Press moderator Tim Russert, Brokaw served as the announcer.
 A week later, NBC announced that Brokaw would serve as host of Meet the Press on an interim basis.
 He was succeeded by David Gregory in December 2008.

-Brokaw serves on the board of directors of the Council on Foreign Relations, the Committee to Protect Journalists, the International Rescue Committee and the Mayo Clinic.
+Brokaw serves on the board of directors of the Council on Foreign Relations, the Committee to Protect Journalists, the International Rescue Committee, and the Mayo Clinic.
 He is also a member of the Howard University School of Communications Board of Visitors and a trustee of the University of South Dakota, the Norton Simon Museum, the American Museum of Natural History, and the International Rescue Committee.
 He also provides the voiceover for a University of Iowa advertisement that airs on television during Iowa Hawkeyes athletic events.

-In 2011 Brokaw began hosting The Boys in the Hall, a baseball documentary series for Fox Sports Net.
+In 2011, Brokaw began hosting The Boys in the Hall, a baseball documentary series for Fox Sports Net.

 In December 2012, Brokaw starred in the Mormon Tabernacle Choir's annual Christmas concert, with live audiences of 84,000.
 The concert, titled Home for the Holidays, was nationally televised in December 2013.

 In April 2014, a new broadcast facility opened on the Universal Studios Hollywood lot, and named in Brokaw's honor as the Brokaw News Center.
 The facility houses KNBC-TV, Telemundo owned-and-operated station KVEA, and the Los Angeles bureau of NBC News.

-In November 2014, President Barack Obama presented Brokaw with the Presidential Medal of Freedom, American's highest civilian honor.
+In November 2014, President Barack Obama presented Brokaw with the Presidential Medal of Freedom, America's highest civilian honor.
 He received the honor with the citation, "The chronicler of the Greatest Generation...we celebrate him as one of our nation’s greatest journalists".

 On March 11, 2016, Brokaw gave one of the eulogies for former First Lady Nancy Reagan at her funeral.
 He spoke about his relationship with both the Reagans as a reporter and later anchor.

-On January 22, 2021, NBC announced Brokaw would retire after 55 years at the network, one of the few news anchors in the world who have spent the longest time on the same news network, along with Ecuadorian news anchor Alfonso Espinosa de los Monteros who has been in Ecuavisa since 1967.
+On January 22, 2021, NBC announced Brokaw would retire after 55 years at the network, one of only two news anchors in the world who have spent the longest time on the same news network, along with Ecuadorian news anchor Alfonso Espinosa de los Monteros who was on Ecuavisa for over 56 years from 1967 to May 2023.